 Toilets on the Greek Islands

-In Greece, a lot of things are much nicer on the islands than they are on the mainland, and these include the toilets.
+In Greece, many things are much nicer on the islands than they are on the mainland, and these include the toilets.
 So let's hop on a Greek ferry into the Aegean Sea and check out the local plumbing!
 See my travel pages for lots of pictures and suggestions about travel to the Greek islands, including Santorini, Mykonos, Ios, Delos, Paros, Patmos, Rhodes, Naxos, and Samos.

 Greek Toilet Logistics